davi5663/Embedded-Controller2/README.md

 I need to write out which office the Controller is placed, I need to get an accurate tempature the office has.
 If the office is too cold I was thinking of a blue diode will turn on and a message will be shown on the touchscreen saying, the office is to cold.
 If the room is too hot a red diode will light up with a text saying the room is too hot.After a few seconds the red diode will switch off.
 In the evening if a high pitch noise happens, the buzzer will play and a text comes up telling you that the noise is too loud.
-If I want to shut down the buzzer I need to press a button twice.
-If it's sunny the LightSensor will tell you on the screen it's light and if it's dark on the screen you will see a text telling you it's dark.
+If I want to shut down the buzzer I need to press a button twice, and also press the button twice to see all the functions on the screen again.If it's sunny the LightSensor will tell you on the screen it's light and if it's dark on the screen you will see a text telling you it's dark.
 I will use C++ for the programming language.<br/>

 <b>Changes/Problems/New Functions & Summary:</b><br/>